vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 PRELIMINARY.

-Abhinava, it appears, knew the importance of biogra phical information about a writer in understanding his works.
+Abhinava, it appears, knew the importance of biographical information about a writer in understanding his works.
 He has, therefore, not remained silent about himself, like Kālidāsa, about whose date scholars differ by centuries, or like Bhāsa, whose very authorship of his own dramas is now a matter of keen controversy.
-He has given a sketch, though very brief, of his person, descent and the then social conditions in the concluding portions of his two works, the Tantraloka and the Parātrimśikā Vivarana.
-This sketch, when coupled with the information gathered from the stray references to his life in the vast literature that he, his pupils, his commentators and the followers of his theories have produced, gives us a more or less connected and a little detailed, though still incomplete, account of his life.
+He has given a sketch, though very brief, of his person, descent and the then social conditions in the concluding portions of his two works, the Tantraloka and the Parātrimśikā Vivarana.+++(5)+++ This sketch, when coupled with the information gathered from the stray references to his life in the vast literature that he, his pupils, his commentators and the followers of his theories have produced, gives us a more or less connected and a little detailed, though still incomplete, account of his life.
 It can be fairly completed but only with the help of an oral tradition which is current down to this day in a few learned Brāhmana families as well as in a few muslim homes in Kashmir.
 But an oral tradition, though old and persistent, is after all an oral tradition, and as such cannot have the same value in the eyes of a historian as the evidence of inscriptions or literary works.
 However, in the case of Abhinava, it is possible for us to know exactly the forces and influences which produced such a mind, even if we confine ourselves to well-authenticated facts.
 For the purpose of understanding his writings we need no more,

-CHAPTER I.

-Two ABHINAVAGUPTAS.
+## Two ABHINAVAGUPTAS.

 The Abhinavagupta, studied in the following pages, is a different person from his namesake who was a Sākta contemporary of Sankarācārya.
-The only source of infor mation about the other Abhinavagupta is the Sankara Digvijaya of Madhava, which is noticed under a slightly different name "Sūkşma Sankara Vijayas" in Dr. Aufrecht's catalogue.
+The only source of information about the other Abhinavagupta is the Sankara Digvijaya of Mādhava, which is noticed under a slightly different name "Sūkṣma Sankara Vijayas" in Dr. Aufrecht's catalogue.
 It gives the following account of him :

 Hel belonged to Kāmarūpa (Assam).
 He was a Sākta and wrote a sāktabhāșya, probably a commentary on the Vedānta Sūtra of Bādarāyaṇa, from the Sākta point of view.
 He was a great opponent of the monistic theory of Sankara.
 He engaged Sankara in a controversial dis cussion (Šāstrārtha) when the latter reached Assam in the course of his Digvijaya.
 In that he was defeated and so, according to the then prevalent practice, became a disciple of the victor.
 Like our Kashmirian Abhinavagupta, his Sākta namesake also is referred to as an ācārya”.

-Our object in giving the above account is to point out that if Madhava's testimony in reference to the Sākta Abhinavagupta is to be considered reliable, he should not be confused with the Saiva Abhinavagupta of Kashmir.
+Our object in giving the above account is to point out that if Mādhava's testimony in reference to the Sākta Abhinavagupta is to be considered reliable, he should not be confused with the Saiva Abhinavagupta of Kashmir.
 Their distance from each other is about two centuries.
 The former, if he was Sankara’s contemporary, must have lived in the last quarter of the 8th and the first half of the 9th century A. D., for, according to the generally accepted opinion, Sankara lived from 788 to 820 A. D.; and the latter, on the evidence of the dates of composition of the Krama and the Bhairava Stotras and the Brahati Vimarsini, given by the author himself, belonged to the second

 1. Ś. D., ch.
 XV S. 158.
 2. Ś. D. comm., ch.
 XV Ś. 158.